AdaCore/training_material/courses/static_analysis_suite/130_lab_message_review.rst

 Non-Baseline Run
 ------------------

-* Reapply the default status filter: only `Intentional` are hidden
+* Reapply the default status filter: only :menu:`Intentional` are hidden
 * Fix the bug
 * Run a new analysis but without making it baseline